isakkjerstad/C/README.md

-# C
+# The C repository
-independent and random C files.
+This repository is used to store and share independent, small and random C projects.